-The term wrought, which means worked as used to describe the method in which iron was made, dates back to the 12th century.
-In the 12th century “wrought Iron” was discovered by using a mixture of coke and iron ore and firing it together in a large furnace.
+The term wrought, which means “worked” as used to describe the method in which iron was made, dates back to the 12th century.
+In the 12th century, “wrought iron” was discovered by using a mixture of coke and iron ore and firing it together in a large furnace.
 A tuyere forced air in form the side, creating even hotter temperatures.
-The coke burned, heating the ore to melting temperatures of around 2,000°.
-The iron ore then melted together, forming a “bloom” of semi-molten Iron.
+The coke burned, heating the ore to melting temperatures of around 2,000°F. The iron ore then melted together, forming a “bloom” of semi-molten iron.
 This bloom then had to be hammered, worked, or “wrought” to the correct bar size, which required extensive amounts of labor.
-The bloom had to be worked hot in order to move the desired shape, so it had to be reheated constantly.
-Imagine the extensive work required to take a 20” dia. bloom of material and forge it to 1” sq. bars to make a wrought fence!
+Because the bloom had to be worked hot in order to move the desired shape, it had to be reheated constantly.
+Imagine the extensive work required to take a 20” diameter bloom of material and forge it to 1” square bars to make a wrought fence.

-Here at Compass Ironworks, we have developed a process to create “wrought” material where we take today’s iron or A-36 steel and with the forge and a 100 yr old power hammer.
-This process recreates the same visual texture on the surface and irregular and inconsistent edges.
-This material also has its environmental benefit as it is created from 97% recycled content.
+Compass Ironworks developed a process to create “wrought” material, taking today’s iron or A-36 steel, with the forge and a 100 yr old power hammer.
+This process recreates the same visual texture on the surface and irregular and inconsistent edges of wrought iron.
+This material is also eco-friendly as it’s created from 97% recycled content.

-A material that we have used with a high level of success is solid aircraft grade aluminum.
-We can forge it, it is a little more of a challenge.
-And finished, or powder-coated correctly it is indistinguishable from Iron.
-We have created new picket fence and were installing it, we were asked “Where did we get the old fence?”.
-People actually thought and we had a hard time convincing them that It was not old wrought fence.
+One material that we have used with a high level of success is solid aircraft grade aluminum.
+We can forge it, although it is a little more of a challenge.
+Finished or powder-coated correctly, it is indistinguishable from iron.
+For one client, we created a new picket fence and while installing it, were asked, “Where did we get the old fence?”
+We had a hard time convincing them that it was not an old wrought fence.
 A security gate, wrought iron garden fence, spiral staircase and wrought iron railing can as beautiful as it is eco-conscious.

-We have also created gorgeous driveway gates and utilize a unique patina process to replicate aged bronze with phenomenal success.
+We have also created beautiful driveway gates, utilizing a unique patina process to replicate aged bronze with phenomenal success.

 For deck railing applications at the shore, normal off-the-shelf castings have a zinc and copper content.
-When exposed to salt air environment will have a galvanic reaction, similar to a car battery terminal, which will corrode at an accelerated rate of speed.
-For all shore applications we have castings custom created where we have the zinc and copper content replaced with magnesium.
-This is alloy 535, the same alloy that the U.S. Navy specifies for all it’s naval applications.
-The downside of this alloy is then it needs to be poured at a higher temperature, therefore higher cost, but it also picks up residual gases when poured into the mold, resulting in trapped gases within the castings at 600°F for 2 hours to eliminate finishing issues later.
+When exposed to salt air environment, they will have a galvanic reaction, similar to a car battery terminal, which will corrode at an accelerated rate of speed.
+For all shore applications, we have castings custom created with the zinc and copper content replaced with magnesium.
+This is alloy 535, the same alloy that the U.S. Navy specifies for all its naval applications.
+The downside of this alloy is then it needs to be poured at a higher temperature, therefore higher cost, but it also picks up residual gases when poured into the mold, resulting in trapped gases within the castings.
+Our protocol is to bake at 600ºF for two hours to eliminate the impurities.